malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 tbd. diagram

 ## Split between Working Model, State Model, and Actions
-The observed distinction can be summarised as:
+The self-observed distinction between state model and working model can be summarised as:
 * state model - appears as a single continuous stream that is smoothly updated from cycle to cycle
 * working memory - appears as a data store with multiple entries, only one of which can be accessed at a time.